-Amesbury Baptist Church began when four couples (two civilian and two military) started meeting as a home group in Amesbury in January 1991 having had a vision of founding a church in the area.
+Amesbury Baptist Church began when four couples (two civilian and two military) started meeting as a home group in Amesbury in January having had a vision of founding a church in the area

-Rev Frank Cooke, recently retried from Andover Baptist Church and argeed to serve as Interim Pastor.
+Rev Frank Cooke, recently retried from Andover Baptist Church agreed to serve as Interim Pastor

-On the 22nd March 1997 Amesbury Baptist Centre opened its doors.
+Amesbury Baptist Centre opened its doors on 22nd March

-Febuary 2010, Rev Bill Smith retired after 17 years’ service as minister.
-Just over a year later, on 9th July 2011, Rev Barry Davis was ordained and inducted as minister of the church.
+9th July, Rev Barry Davis was ordained and inducted as minister of the church.